 Where there are so many shells!

-Something to consider: One thing to do as you peruse the coastline for natural treasures is to peek inside the shells before tossing them into your beach pale for safe keeping.
-Some shells wash up with creatures still thriving inside, and we want to protect their lives as much as possible!
+Something to consider: Take a peek inside the shells before tossing them into your beach pale for safe keeping.
+Some shells wash up with creatures still thriving inside, and we want to protect their lives as much as possible.

 Insider tip: Come out to Sea Rim early in the day.
 You’ll be the first to explore the shells that have washed ashore the night before.